Ganidudahamsara/DEXTER-V1-MD/README.md

 ## Contributions

-Contributions to Dexter-Md are welcome!
+Contributions to GAGANA-Md are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

 ## License

-The DEXTER-MD is released.
+The GAGANA-MD is released.

-Enjoy the diverse features of the DEXTER-MD  to enhance your conversations and make your WhatsApp experience more interesting!
+Enjoy the diverse features of the GAGANA-MD  to enhance your conversations and make your WhatsApp experience more interesting!

 ## Developer:
 - [**WhatsApp**](https://wa.me/94789958225)